jfspps/howtos/ProgrammingC++/3_MFCApplications copy.md

 # Microsoft Foundation Classes applications

 This article demonstrates the main aspects involved to building Windows applications with MVS using MFC (Microsoft Foundation Classes).
+Many of the ideas are demonstrated through the accompanying [Sketcher Demo](https://github.com/jfspps/VisualStudio2005Learning/tree/main/Sketcher).

 ## Setup